launchdarkly/gha-flags/README.md

-# LaunchDarkly Flag Evaluation GitHub Action
+# LaunchDarkly Flag Evaluation GitHub Action - Beta

 GitHub Action for evaluating LaunchDarkly flags in your workflow.

+This is a BETA - there may still be some bugs, and behavior may change in the future.

 <!-- action-docs-inputs -->